laravel/framework/README.md

 ## Learning Laravel

-Laravel has the most extensive and thorough documentation and video tutorial library of any modern web application framework.
-The [Laravel documentation](https://laravel.com/docs) is in-depth and complete, making it a breeze to get started learning the framework.
+Laravel has the most thorough documentation and video tutorial library of any modern web application framework.
+The [Laravel documentation](https://laravel.com/docs) is in-depth and complete, making it a breeze to learn the framework.

 You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.